The New Federal Surprise Billing Law: What Air and Ground Ambulance Services Must Know

 - What do ground ambulance services have to know about the new law, and what comes next?

-We will tackle these questions – and many more – during this crucial webinar event.
-There will also be time for attendee questions.
+This webinar recording tackles these questions – and many more – during this crucial webinar event.

 This webinar is approved for 2.0 hours of CEU credit for CAC (elective) and CACO.